today you woke up

 Hello.
 My name is Paloma.

 I am a licensed clinical social (justice) worker (MSW, LICSW) and Registered Expressive Arts Therapist (REAT).
 I am an adjunct lecturer at the University of Washington.
 I teach BA and MSW level social work courses.
 I also offer immigration evaluations, end-of-life planning, community healing for non-profit community organizations, state and county social services providers, other healers, and Seattle high schools.
-I have over 27 years of experience in community and care work including, working in government and non-profit social services, community supportive living and caregiving, grassroots organizing, intimate partner/interpersonal violence/abuse shelters, vulnerable adult abuse investigation, community violence prevention, supporting unhoused and sexually exploited youth services and unhoused substance using folks, mental health court, psychiatric abuse awareness, disability services, disability justice, independent living centers, co-chairing a city human rights commission, restorative justice, victim/offender mediation, intergroup dialogues facilitator, mixed race, bi-cultural and intersectional identity exploration, queer, disability, neurodivergent affirming and cultura-centered healing, abolition, anti-oppression, and racial justice practices in social justice work.
+I have over 27 years of experience in community and care work including, working in government and non-profit social services, community supportive living and caregiving, grassroots organizing, intimate partner/interpersonal violence/abuse shelters, vulnerable adult abuse investigation, community violence prevention, supporting unhoused and sexually exploited youth services and unhoused substance using folks, mental health court, psychiatric abuse awareness, disability services, disability justice, independent living centers, co-chairing a city human rights commission, restorative justice, victim/offender mediation, intergroup dialogues facilitator, mixed race, bi-cultural and intersectional identity exploration, queer, disability, neurodivergent affirming and cultura-centered healing, abolition, anti-oppression, and racial justice practices in social justice work

 Academics & Training